JackToppen/TDA-Microscopy-Pipeline/README.md

 ## TDA (R)
 There are two R notebook files within this section. `general_pipeline.Rmd` should be used for the example image set and for the most applications of the pipeline.
 After loading CSV files of discretized microscopy data, choose which cell types (which are based on signal codes) to use for TDA computations.
 Note that each block of code of this notebook correspond to different stage of the analysis.
 By running the notebook on the example image dataset, for each image, the persistence landscape is generated and plotted.
-Also, for each Dox treatment group, the average persistence landscape is produced and plotted.
+Also, for each Dox treatment group, the average persistence landscape is produced and plotted in less than 1 min.
 Additionally, in the final block of code, the permutation test is performed on the persistence landscapes of the two Dox treatment groups, and the p-value is calculated.

-The second notebook `hipsc_pipeline.Rmd` was configured specifically to the images used within the *Hartsock et al 2023* manuscript.
+The second notebook `hipsc_pipeline.Rmd` was configured specifically to the complete microscopy dataset used within the *Hartsock et al 2023* manuscript.
 It requires installing [tda-tools](https://github.com/jjbouza/tda-tools) by Jose Bouza.
 Besides TDA analysis, this notebook also contains machine learning and statistical hypothesis testing computations.
+Note that you can also run `general_pipeline.Rmd` on the complete microscopy dataset but you need to slice images into smaller patches first with `slicer.py`.